 - 800,000 gallons of toxic embalming fluid, risking groundwater and soil leaching.

-- Nearly 2 million caskets are purchased in the United States annually.
+- Nearly 2 million caskets purchased in the United States annually.

-- To provide a desirable last image for bereft, the corpse is disinfected, and its eyes and mouth are set, stitched or sealed.
-In addition, two to three gallons of arterial chemicals are injected, while blood from corpse is drained into the municipal sewer.
+- To provide a desirable last image for the bereft, the corpse is disinfected, and its eyes and mouth are set, stitched, or sealed.
+In addition, 2 to 3 gallons of arterial chemicals are injected, while blood from the corpse is drained into the municipal sewer.

 - Remaining bodily gas and fluids are suctioned or desiccated from internal organs, which are then also injected and packed with embalming fluids, including formaldehyde, phenol, and other hazardous or carcinogenic chemicals, to “disinfect” and delay decomposition.